qmul-ceg/eldbdocs/docs/Data/Measures.md

 | lft_latest_name  | code term for latest Liver Function Test code         |
 | lft_latest_value | value associated to latest Liver Function Test code   |

+> Note:
-Liver Function Test includes a range of tests assessing liver function.
+> Liver Function Test includes a range of tests assessing liver function.
 This data shows the latest test recorded in the patient's record - other LFT tests may have been recorded on the same day.

 ## `measures_body` (Body related)
 Measurements of the physical body.